nerves-project/nerves_examples/hello_phoenix/README.md

 embedded-elixir blog post about [Poncho Projects].
 The steps for creating this example source are in [User Interfaces].

+See the `hello_live_view` for an all-in-one Phoenix/Nerves example that is much simpler to use for most people.

 ## Hardware

 This example serves a Phoenix-based web page over the network.
 The steps below